 The large scale of this monitoring program has allowed us to assemble a much more holistic view of broad physical/chemical/biological interactions occurring over the South Florida hydroscape.
 Much information has been gained by inference from this type of data collection program: major nutrient sources have be confirmed, relative differences in geographical determinants of water quality have been demonstrated, and large scale transport via circulation pathways have been elucidated.
 In addition we have shown the importance of looking "outside the box" for questions asked within.
 Rather than thinking of water quality monitoring as being a static, non-scientific pursuit it should be viewed as a tool for answering management questions and developing new scientific hypotheses.

-We continue to maintain a website (http://serc.fiu.edu/wqmnetwork/) where data from the FKNMS is integrated with the other parts of the SERC water quality network (Florida Bay, Whitewater Bay, Biscayne Bay, Ten Thousand Islands, and SW Florida Shelf) and displayed as downloadable contour maps, time series graphs, and interpretive reports.
+We continue to maintain a website (http://serc.fiu.edu/wqmnetwork/) where data and reports from the FKNMS is integrated with the other programs are available.